aspose-3d/Aspose.3D-API-References/english/java/com.aspose.threed/dracoformat/_index.md

 ---
 title: DracoFormat
 second_title: Aspose.3D for Java API Reference
-description: Google Draco format
+description: Google Draco format Example         The following code shows how to encode and decode a Mesh to/from byte array
 type: docs
-weight: 43
+weight: 44
 url: /java/com.aspose.threed/dracoformat/
 ---